JWMB/CurricuLLM/README.md

 * Better assignments/problems
   * Use a different LLM to validate that they're not ambiguous, are solvable and that the proposed hints/answers are correct
   * Generate numerical-only answers when possible, for easier validation when used in a training app
-  * When answer is non-numerical, or a reasoning answer, generate an accompanying prompt that an app can use to validate the answer
 * Iterate on global prompts so that the initial output is more acceptable
 * Add targeted/modified prompts to areas where the global prompts are insufficient
 * Better illustrations - work on getting consistent style, better contexts for the prompt